hivesolutions/viriatum/README.md

 ### Automium

 Building viriatum using automium is quite simple even for complex builds like cross compilation.
-Just use the apropriate 'build.json' located under 'scripts/build' and under such directory execute:
+Just use the appropriate 'build.json' located under 'scripts/build' and under such directory execute:

     atm